caraweisman/abSENSE/README.md

 For each gene in the input bitscore file, the following will be computed:

-a) The probabilities of a homolog being undetected in each species;
+a) The probabilities of a homolog being undetected in each species (in the file Detection\_Failure\_Probabilities);

-b) The expected bitscores of homologs in each species;
+b) The expected bitscores of homologs in each species (in the file Predicted\_bitscores);

-c) The 99\% confidence interval around this bitscore in each species.
+c) The 99\% confidence interval around this bitscore in each species (low and high bounds listed in separate files: Bitscore\_99PI\_lowerbound_predictions and Bitscore\_99PI\_higherbound\_predictions)

-These results will be output to a set of tab-delimited files in a separate directory (by default named with the start time of the analysis; you can specify the name with a command line option, see below).
-Additional information on these output files is below.
+These results will be output to a set of tab-delimited files in a separate directory, by default named with the start time of the analysis.
+(You can specify the name with a command line option, see below).
+Additional information on output files is below.

 ### Quickstart: visualization